Bostonhacks/bostonhacks-api/README.md

 If you are having issues, then try generating the prisma client if you are getting issues with an ungenerated client.
 This should be automatically run during the npm install phase, otherwise:

 `npx prisma generate`

+### How Prisma works (if you want to know)
+Prisma is an ORM for many different databases, one of which is PostgreSQL.
+We define our schemas in `/prisma/schema.prisma` and then create a migration and a Prisma client with the defined schemas.

+You can refer to [here](https://www.prisma.io/docs/orm/prisma-migrate/workflows/development-and-production) for more info on migrations.
+- Essentially must have a migration history using `prisma migrate dev` and in production environments deploy migrations with `prisma migrate deploy`

 ## Docker